Cause of obsessive–compulsive disorder

-The cause of obsessive–compulsive disorder is concerned with identifying the biological risk factors involved in the expression of obsessive–compulsive disorder (OCD) symptomology.
+The cause of obsessive–compulsive disorder is understood mainly through identifying biological risk factors that lead to obsessive–compulsive disorder (OCD) symptomology.
 The leading hypotheses propose the involvement of the orbitofrontal cortex, basal ganglia, and/or the limbic system, with discoveries being made in the fields of neuroanatomy, neurochemistry, neuroimmunology, neurogenetics, and neuroethology.

 Drug-induced OCD

 Many different types of medication can create/induce OCD in patients that have never had symptoms before.
 A new chapter about OCD in the DSM-5 (2013) now specifically includes drug-induced OCD.

 Atypical antipsychotics (second generation antipsychotics), such as olanzapine (Zyprexa), have been proven to induce de-novo OCD in patients.